AxonIQ/reference-guide/implementing-domain-logic/command-handling/testing.md

 The behavior of the invoked handler \(either on the aggregate or as an external handler\) is monitored and compared to the expectations registered in the validation phase.

-Secondly, it is possible to elapse a certain time span with the `andThenTimeElapses(Duration)` and `andThenTimeAdvancesTo(Instant)` handles.
+Secondly, it is possible to elapse a certain time span with the `whenThenTimeElapses(Duration)` and `whenThenTimeAdvancesTo(Instant)` handles.
 These support testing the publication of `DeadlineMessage`s, as is further defined in [this](../../configuring-infrastructure-components/deadlines.md) chapter.